Ranking nodes in bipartite systems with a non-linear iterative map: Methods

-\section{Datasets}
+\subsection{Datasets}

 The ecological interaction matrices used in this work were downloaded from Web of Life (http://www.web-of-life.es/), an open access database with a large number of published species interaction networks.
-In particular, the illustrative example shown in \FIG{fig:ext_area} and \FIG{fig:pht} is a plant-pollinator interaction matrix based on the work of C. Robertson who collected in 1929 the list of interactions between flowers and insects in Carlinville, Illinoise.
-This dataset was validated and updated in ref.~\cite{marlin2001native}, extending the network to 1429 animal species visiting flowers of 456 plant species.
+The full list of matrices used in the {result section is reported in the Supplementary Table 1.
+We primarily focus on large systems, i.e., those with a product of the number of rows and columns of at least 500, which are, in general, harder to treat with a full exploration of possible rankings or the application of computationally expensive genetic algorithms.
+In particular, the illustrative example discussed in the result section is a plant-pollinator interaction matrix based on the work of C. Robertson who collected in 1929 the list of interactions between plants and insects in Carlinville, Illinoise.
+This dataset was validated and updated in ref.~\cite{marlin2001native}, extending the network to 1044 animal species visiting 456 plant species.